 The solution begins with anticipating the needs of your audience.
 Does your staff have the skills to identify the nature of an issue, the tools to correct the problem, and the latitude to engage a working solution?

 As a consumer, how many times have you spoken to someone in a customer service department who clearly does not understand what you are describing, cannot access the information that is needed, nor do they possess the authority to resolve your issue?

-By anticipating the needs of your customers, your employees, and any possible regulatory agencies, you position yourself to respond intelligently to an inquiry of any caliber.
-The process starts on the inside.
+By anticipating the needs of your customers, providing proper staff training, and empowering your employees to resolve an issue, you position the company to respond intelligently to an inquiry of any caliber.
+The process starts with you.

 Two critical needs for successful communications are:

-- an established path of open communications – Is that path flexible to meet the changing needs of the consumer and your corporation?
+- An established path of open communications – Is that path flexible to meet the changing needs of the consumer and your corporation?